 There is a dining hall smell, which is the same in all dining halls.
 Whether it is monks eating there, or trainee priests, or schoolchildren, both boys and girls, a dining hall always has its dining hall smell.
 It can’t be described.
 Greasy water?
 Mouldy bread?
 I don’t know.
 If

-The French versions of this selection of texts are taken from the two collected volumes of propos, published by Gallimard in the Bibliothèque de la Pleïade.
+Most of the French versions of this selection of propos are taken from the two collected volumes of propos, published by Gallimard in the Bibliothèque de la Pléiade.

 All English translations copyright Michel Petheram, unless otherwise specified.